rdinnager/onthefly/README.md

 likelihood-free inference engines.
 Much of this is based on ideas in:
 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687905/>

-`onlythefly` addtionally implements stochastic latent layers that improve the ability to do multimodal Bayesian inference.
+`onlythefly` additionally implements stochastic latent layers that improve the ability to do multimodal Bayesian inference.

 ## Installation